 Separating them out into two separate treatment systems is a relic of a bygone era.
 It’s an arbitrary separation that no longer serves any purpose — and in fact, likely hurts people more by limiting access to care while providing uneven service.

-One thing that’s needed is integrated, holistic care by a treatment team.2 Who all work together in the same practice and office, treating a reasonable total population that allows the entire treatment team to be aware of each patient’s circumstances and needs.
+One thing that’s needed is integrated, holistic care by a treatment team. ((It might be composed of a physician, a mental health professional (such as a psychologist or psychiatrist), and a physician’s assistant or nurse, as well as a nutritionist or dietician, social worker, and probably another specialist or two in there.))
+Who all work together in the same practice and office, treating a reasonable total population that allows the entire treatment team to be aware of each patient’s circumstances and needs.
 This would be one huge step forward in getting better mental health care in our country.

 Mental health treatment in America can be fixed.
 But it won’t be through the sad band-aid approach to care that passes for “treatment” today.

 Read the full article: The ACA Can’t Fix Our Mental Health Crisis